stionic/halanews-document/docs/android-deploy.md

 ### Do Refactor Gradle

-If your Gralde Sync process have <span style="color:red">`WARNING` with RED color</span> and failed, can not build application then try Do Refactor:
+If your Gralde Sync process have `WARNING` with RED color and failed, can not build application then try Do Refactor:

 1. Select `Build` panel and hide `Event Log` panel if it showing